 After the trip concludes, will you receive field notes describing the time and place of

 each and every photography location?

 At Travel Images we keep a record of every stop we make, describing what we were shooting and the approximate time.
 If your camera is set for the local time, you'll have an exact

 cross-reference just when you have to have it!
 See 'field

 notes' for more details.

-Are you likely to receive a DVD memento of you and your fellow travelers on the trip?
+Will you receive a DVD of images featuring yourself and your fellow travelers on the trip?